grycap/scar/examples/video-process/README.md

 In this example we are going to process an input video.
 The video is going to be split in different images and then those images are going to be analyzed by a neural network.

-Two different functions are defined to do this work: first, a function that creates a batch job that splits the video and stores it in S3; second, a lambda function that process each image and stores the result also in S3.
+Two different Lambda functions are defined to do this work: first, a function that creates an AWS Batch job that splits the video and stores it in S3; second, a Lambda function that processes each image and stores the result also in Amazon S3.

-The two different configuration files can be found in this folder. the file 'scar-batch-ffmpeg-split.yaml' defines a function that creates a batch job and the file 'scar-lambda-darknet.yaml' defines a functions that analyzes the images created.
+The two different configuration files can be found in this folder.
+The file 'scar-batch-ffmpeg-split.yaml' defines a function that creates a Batch job and the file 'scar-lambda-darknet.yaml' defines a functions that analyzes the images created.

-More information about the batch integration can be found in the [official documentation](https://scar.readthedocs.io/en/latest/batch.html).
+More information about the AWS Batch integration can be found in the [official documentation](https://scar.readthedocs.io/en/latest/batch.html).

 ## Create the infrastructure

-To create the infrastructure you only need to execute two commands:
+To create the functions you only need to execute two commands:

 ```sh
 scar init -f scar-batch-ffmpeg-split.yaml